Customise Consent Preferences

 Responsibilities

 Both the Environment Agency and local authorities have powers to tackle fly-tipping.
-The Environment Agency investigated larger scale incidents, involving more than a lorry/tipper load of waste, hazardous waste and/or fly-tipping by organised gangs of waste criminals.
+The Environment Agency investigates larger scale incidents, involving more than a lorry/tipper load of waste, hazardous waste and/or fly-tipping by organised gangs of waste criminals.
 These incidents have the potential to damage human health and the environment.

 Local authorities are responsible for investigating and clearing up the smaller scale fly-tipping on public land.